 Q14.
 How much salt should my water softener use

-This depends on the size of the tank, level of water hardness, and amount of water your family consumes.
+This depends on the size of the tank, the level of water hardness, and the amount of water your family consumes.

 For instance, a family of four with a water hardness level between 7-10 GPG will use a 40lbs bag of salt.